Abdel-Raouf/Data_Modeling_With_Cassandra/README.md

 # Purpose:
 - Modeling a NoSQL Database Tables Based on the Queries We Need To Extract From The Data.

-# Queries We Need To Answer:
+# Queries We Need To Extract:
 1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = 338, and itemInSession = 4
 2. Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182
 3. Give me every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'